Toward the Achievement of a Sustainable Society

 • Continue to provide information pertinent to the safe transport of chemicals.

-• Promote the creation of a new global system for managing chemical substance information.
+• Complete the creation and promote the stable deployment of a new global system for managing chemicals information.

 • Further expand deployment of the Wercs and Atrion at DIC Group companies overseas.